LondonJim/NASA-NEO-API-Wrapper/README.md

 nil
 ```
 ---
-Example of return if numbered information not present outside year range, eg. if selected miss distance in miles of Near Earth Object is not present (applicable to #miss_distance and #velocity with valid arguments):
+Example of return if any information not present (would return nil for any of the methods attempting to retrieve information).
+It would most likely mean that it's outside the year range.
 ```
 client.date = "2400-01-01"
 client.miss_distance("miles")